-Mentors and guest speakers at the activity are renowned festival directors, cultural activists and artists, as well as people working in different fields of action such as the political, social / humanitarian and technological.
+Mentors and guest speakers at the activity were renowned festival directors, cultural activists and artists, as well as people working in different fields of action such as the political, social/humanitarian and technological.

 Mentors and Speakers

-During their participation they not only act as lecturers, but also as true mentors as they engage in in-depth discussions with the participants.
-They are present for multiple days, some for the whole period of the training.
-They allow participants an honest and open insight into their careers, including both success stories and failures.
+During their participation, they not only acted as lecturers but also as true mentors as they engaged in in-depth discussions with the participants.
+They were present for multiple days, some for the whole period of the training.
+They allowed participants an honest and open insight into their careers, including both success stories and failures.

-We are delighted to announce the speakers for the 2 days of the Online Training #1 (updated regularly):
+The mentors and speakers present in the 2 days of the Online Training #1 were: